Dr Claire Bayntun

 Claire is Programme Director for the Executive Programme for Global Health Leadership at LSHTM - www.lshtm.ac.uk/study/executive-programmes/

 She has previously lectured at Imperial College, as Global Health lead for the MPH.

-Claire is committed to supporting colleagues within and outside of LSHTM, as a designated Role Model for Women in Higher Education for the Aurora Leadership Programme (The Leadership Foundation) 2016-2017.
+Claire is committed to supporting colleagues within and outside of LSHTM, as a designated Role Model for Women in Higher Education for the Aurora Leadership Programme (The Leadership Foundation).

 Claire has a long term interest in health in humanitarian crises.
 Claire has written for the Conflict and Catastrophe Medicine Practitioners Handbook (textbook for the Diploma for the Medical Care of Catastrophes), and served as President of the Catastrophes and Conflict Forum of the Royal Society of Medicine (RSM).

-As part of her commitment to building resilient health systems, Claire is exploring the impact of Leadership in Public Health crises in her research.
+As part of her commitment to building resilient health systems, Claire is working with PHE to help strengthen African National Public Health Institutes, while exploring the impact of Leadership in health crises in her research.